Why activists are calling for a boycott of ‘Mulan’ because of events in Hong Kong

 Calls for #BoycottMulan consequently reignited this week amid the movie’s release.
 This time, pro-democracy activists from Hong Kong, in addition to nearby Taiwan and Thailand, have been leading the charge.

-What did Liu Yife say?
+What did Liu Yifei say?

 Liu, who is a naturalized American citizen but moved back to China as a teenager, shared a post from a state-run Beijing newspaper on the Chinese social media site Weibo which expressed support for the Hong Kong police’s heavy-handed response to pro-democracy protesters.